seek-oss/braid-design-system/.changeset/twelve-starfishes-talk.md

 Remove experimental color-mode check script

+The experimental script for checking which color mode to render has been formalised to an entrypoint specific to the mechanism that is being used — in this case the query parameter.
+In the future we may add other mechanisms, such as local storage for example, but for now all existing consumers should have been migrated to the query-param check.

 **MIGRATION GUIDE:**

-The experimental script for checking which color mode to render has been formalised to an entry point specific to the mechanism that is being used — in this case the query parameter.

-In the future we may add other mechanisms, such as local storage for example, but for now all existing consumers should have been migrated to the query-param check.

 ```diff
 - import { __experimentalDarkMode__ } from 'braid-design-system/color-mode'